Article

 Product Name Capitalization

-Look up terms you are unsure how to capitalize, such as WordPress versus Wordpress.
+Research terms you are unsure of how to capitalize, such as WordPress versus Wordpress, PyTorch versus Pytorch.
 When starting a sentence with a product name, command, or trademark that usually is lowercase, Vultr follows the Wikipedia Manual of Style for Trademarks.
-Here are some examples:
+Below are some examples to consider:

 Examples of Correct Capitalization